mylioja/SourceNormalizer/README.md

 ### Reliably recognize UTF-16 encoded source text

-In the past I did quite a lot programming in the Windows world and I'm now re-using some of the code in my Linux, Unix, and Posix projects.
+In the past, I did quite a lot of programming in the Windows world and I'm now re-using some of the code in my Linux, Unix, and Posix projects.

 Some probably well-intentioned tool from the Microsoft world has saved many of my source